A+

 Cost Of Living Quick Facts

-• The cost of living in Malvern is equal to the Arkansas average
+• The cost of living in Malvern is 3% lower than the Arkansas average

 • Malvern housing is 46% lower than the national average